sammaicodes/Factory.Solution/README.md

 # Eau Claire's Salon

-####  A Project Exploring Basic MAny-to-Many Relationships With MVC C#, Entity, and MySQL Workbench
+####  A Project Exploring Basic Many-to-Many Relationships With MVC C#, Entity, and MySQL Workbench

 #### By _**Sammai Gutierrez**_